Facebook Pixel CITL | Western Kentucky University

 Please see the conditions of the award section for more information on each category and associated requirements.

-Faculty will be awarded up to $2,000 for a course (re)development grant.
+Faculty will be awarded up to $2,500 for a course (re)development grant.
 The amount of the award and the category will dictate a payment schedule.
-A $2,000 grant will generally be broken down into two payments upon completion of various milestones and/or activities.
-An example of a payment cadence for a $2,000 High Impact Practices award might be that $1,000 will be provided for completion of the design process and $1,000 will be granted upon completion of the semester in which the course is taught.
-Further, depending on the time of the application, funds may potentially be used to cover a regular stipend, summer stipend (contingent upon any remaining workload effort), student research support or expenses such as software, conference travel or training necessary to develop the course.
+A $2,500 grant will generally be broken down into two payments upon completion of various milestones and/or activities.
+An example of a payment cadence for a $2,500 High Impact Practices award might be that $1,000 will be provided for completion of the design process and $1,500 will be granted upon completion of the semester in which the course is taught.
+Further, depending on the time of the application, funds may potentially be used to cover a regular stipend, summer stipend (contingent upon any remaining workload effort), student research support, or expenses such as software, conference travel, or training necessary to develop the course.
 Funding intent will be included in the application process and will be outlined in the discussion of the grant timeline.

-For the 2023-2024 school year, we will be awarding between 7-10 grants.
+Each year we will award between 5-10 grants.
 Assuming there are qualifying submissions from all colleges, at least one grant will be awarded per college.

 All faculty and instructors are eligible to apply, and courses may be offered in any modality.
 To receive funding, the proposed new or redesigned course must:

-• Be scheduled for the coming semester or academic year.
+• Be scheduled for the coming academic year beginning with the summer semester (summer, fall, or spring).
 Preference will be given to courses that are taught with higher frequency.

 • Have department chair approval indicating how the course aligns with the department’s goals and curriculum.